tzamalisp/cross-ai-lib/README.md

 Cross-AI-framework

-This repository contains a framework for advanced functionalities of using Artificial Intelligence for Time-Series analysis.
+This repository contains a library for advanced functionalities of using Artificial Intelligence for Time-Series analysis.

 Developed by: